 In Manitoba, some community college programs include certification training.
-MOPIA offers correspondence and in-class training.
-Visit mopia.ca for details.
+If not, and you require it, contact MOPIA for course info and enrollment specifications.

 How do I become directly involved with MOPIA?

 MOPIA is non-exclusionary.
 You may become as active as you wish by becoming a member.
 We will provide you with meeting notices and supplemental information to get you started.
 MOPIA is an International success story.
 Call 204.338.2222 for a membership application.
 Be part of the solution!